Relative Locality in $\kappa$-Poincar\'e: Introduction

-Recently a proposal for the description of physics in a ``classical-non gravitational'' quantum gravity regime has been put forward \cite{AFKS,AFKSfqxi}, in which spacetime is flat but momentum space is curved.
-This proposal was the result of a deepening in the understanding of the fate of the locality principle in quantum gravity-motivated generalizations of Special Relativity \cite{FlavioPRL,SabineLocality,LeeOnLocality1,LeeOnLocality2}.
-The possibility of modifying only the momentum space and not the spacetime arises since this regime is characterized by negligible $\hbar$ and $G$ (we set the speed of light $c=1$), so that both quantum and gravitational effects are small, with their ratio kept fixed, so that we do have an energy scale ($M_{p}\sim\sqrt{\hbar/G}$), but we don't have a length scale ($L_{p}\sim\sqrt{\hbar \,G}\rightarrow 0$) governing the modifications of standard physics.
-This is the framework in which a generalization of special relativity emerges, in which the fact that two events take place in the same spacetime point is no more an absolute concept, and can only be established by observers close to the events themselves (relativity of locality).
+A recent series of works \cite{AFKS,AFKSfqxi} proposed a new framework, called ``relative locality'', in which to understand the physics of a quantum gravity regime characterized by negligible $\hbar$ and $G$.
+In this regime both quantum and gravitational effects are small, but the limits $\hbar \to 0$ and $G\to 0$ are taken so that their ratio is kept fixed, and we still have an energy scale $M_{p}\sim\sqrt{\hbar/G}$ governing modifications of standard physics.
+In relative locality the fundamental notion is that of momentum space, which is a (pseudo) Riemannian manifold, which might be curved and have other nontrivial geometrical properties, such as torison and non-metricity.
+Space and time, on the other hand, loose their geometrical status.
+In particular, the notion of locality becomes observer-dependent: the fact that two events take place at the same spacetime point is not an absolute concept, and can only be established by observers close to the events themselves (relativity of locality).
+The relative locality proposal resulted from a deepening in the understanding of the fate of the locality principle in quantum gravity-motivated generalizations of Special Relativity \cite{FlavioPRL,SabineLocality,LeeOnLocality1,LeeOnLocality2}.